Skip to main content

 It might be helpful to know that in this terminal, there is a family beside the bathrooms that exchange money, should you need money for said “taxi”.
 I’ll always remember their little girl, who said I looked like her Barbie.
 Score!

-We changed $10 at rate of 3soles to $1 (August 2017).
-Not a great exchange but the lack of ATM’s left us little choice.
+We changed $10 at the rate of 3soles to $1 (August 2017).
+Not a great exchange but the lack of ATMs left us little choice.

 Chiclayo to Trujillo:

-Busses leave the Emtrafesa Bus Terminal every hour on the hour for 15soles (less than €5), the journey is 4 hours.
+Buses leave the Emtrafesa Bus Terminal every hour on the hour for 15 soles (less than €5), the journey is 4 hours.

-NOTE: Sorry to be the bearer of bad news, but Peru doesn’t have a ‘all in one’ bus terminal.
-Instead, each company has its own bus terminal and they’re not always near eachother.
+NOTE: Sorry to be the bearer of bad news, but Peru doesn’t have an ‘all in one’ bus terminal.
+Instead, each company has its own bus terminal and they’re not always near each other.
 So a little extra preparation is needed (but sure, that’s why we’re here!).

-Most travellers decide to stay in Trujillo, but we recommend heading 15 minutes down the road to the beachside beauty of Huanchacho.
+Most travellers decide to stay in Trujillo, but we recommend heading 15 minutes down the road to the beachside beauty of Huanchaco.
 Way nicer vibes there!

 Trujillo to Huanchaco:

-After 4 hours of dessert-like roads, arrive into the Emtrafesa Terminal in Trujillo, and follow the exit signs.
+After 4 hours of desert-like roads, arrive at the Emtrafesa Terminal in Trujillo, and follow the exit signs.

 NOTE: There is an ATM in the bus terminal, near the information desk.
 Use the BCP ATM to avoid additional fees.